Clue Type

 Fodder

-This clue's fodder is 'Hannah', 'time', '8', and '10'.
-We'll need to find straightforward substitutes for three of these and use them with one or more letters from the other to construct our answer, as guided by the clue's indicator(s).
+This clue's fodder is 'climber', 'drop', and 'you'.
+We'll use these words and their letters to construct our answer, as guided by the clue's indicator(s).

 Full breakdown